+35725368683

 • Once you decide to buy and pay, arrange for the transfer immediately.
 If, for any reason, payment cannot be made at once, sign a contract of sale and deposit it to the Land Registry (the relevant district office).
 This action ensures that the land is not sold to anyone else and protects you if, upon payment, the seller delays the property transfer (see below).
 A buyer has six months to deposit the contract.

-The Department of Lands and Surveys also highly recommends doing a search concerning the property.
-This is called due diligence and can be carried out by the buyer or their real estate property lawyer.
+The Department of Lands and Surveys also highly recommends searching concerning the property.
+Due diligence can be carried out by the buyer or their real estate property lawyer.
 A search certificate can be obtained at the Department of Lands and Surveys district office for a EUR 10 fee for every plot of land.
 The search will show who owns the property if it is mortgaged, and all other issues, problems and information relating to it.

 In late 2023, Cyprus passed Law N. 132(I)/2023, which requires the seller to include, as an integral part of the contract, a Land Registry search certificate not older than five working days from the signing of the contract.
 Read more about this property law amendment.